7 SIMPLE TRICKS FOR EMERALD STONE IDENTIFICATION

 Take any clear food oil and put your stone in it.
 If you see the base of the emerald in a darker green color and the rest of the material is transparent, then it is a doublet, which means a pasted emerald.
 Other than this, to improve the hue of a faint real emerald, the rear is sometimes painted with green lacquer.

-6. Observe the surface carefully
+6. Look at the surface carefully

-colour zoning in emerald
+emerald with colour zoning

 Colour Zoning

-inclusions in natural emerald
+natural inclusion in emerald

 Natural Inclusion

-emerald center out
+center out in natural emerald

 Center Out in a Natural Emerald